userotti/suite/STYLE.md

 <!--
 The following headers will be up to the author to decide on.
-It is meant for deeper understanding most probably more developer orentied.
+It is meant for deeper understanding — most probably more developer orientated.
 Defined headers here will be closed to be opened by a user - keep this in mind when writing.
 -->